-A final non-significant finding worth discussing is that MST training did not impact overall group effectiveness.
-There may be a few explanations for this.
+A final nonsignificant finding worth discussing is that MST training did not affect scores for overall group effectiveness.
+There may be a few explanations for this finding.
 First, the overall mean scores were very high for both experimental (M = 6.23) and control (M = 6.06) groups.
-Perhaps responses were skewed positively because participants were generally satisfied, as they had just submitted their projects.
+Perhaps responses were skewed positively because participants were generally satisfied because they had just submitted their projects.
 Additionally, both instructors provided their students with some (albeit limited) instruction on teamwork.
-One instructor required all students to read a chapter on teamwork from a technical communication textbook, and the other instructor encouraged students to assign team roles and implemented peer evaluations.
-This instruction may have played a role in the generally high levels group effectiveness.
+One instructor required all students to read a chapter on teamwork from a technical communication textbook, and the other instructor encouraged students to assign team roles and implement peer evaluations.
+This instruction may have played a role in the generally high scores for group effectiveness.

 Pedagogical Implications

 MST provides a useful framework for instructors.
 Of course, MST training should not be the sole mechanism in which students are prepared for teamwork.
-Instead, instructors should consider integrating principles of MST into existing training paradigms like Wolfe’s (2010) textbook and chapters from Hunzer (2012).
-I provide six practical ways instructors can consider integrating MST into existing teamwork paradigms.
+Instead, instructors should consider integrating principles of MST into existing training paradigms such as Wolfe’s (2010) textbook and chapters from Hunzer’s (2012) book.
+Here are five practical ways that instructors can consider integrating MST into existing teamwork paradigms.

 1. Create a team media choice plan.
-Wolfe (2010) articulates the importance of project planning when she writes that a “team that spends an hour at the very beginning of the project discussing goals, expectations, and team norms can save substantial time and stress later on in the project” (p.
+Wolfe (2010) articulated the importance of project planning when she pointed out that a “team that spends an hour at the very beginning of the project discussing goals, expectations, and team norms can save substantial time and stress later on in the project” (p.
 28).
-She suggests creating a team charter that outlines goals, commitments, and potential problems.
-Since students will already be considering expectations during this exercise, it may be beneficial to have students complete a media choice plan that can aid in preparing students for effective media use.
-The media choice planning process should be more about discussing and less about writing, as Wolfe points out is also the purpose of the team charter as well.
+She suggested creating a team charter that outlines goals, commitments, and potential problems.
+Because students will already be considering expectations during this exercise, it may be beneficial to have them complete a media-choice plan that can help them prepare for effective media use.
+The media-choice planning should be more about discussing than writing the plan

-The plan that I use is a table with rows that outline common communication tasks like simple conveyance messages (e.g., scheduling), complex convergence messages (e.g., suggestions for revision), or synchronous collaboration (e.g., group discussions or authoring).
+The plan that I use is a table with rows that outline common communication tasks such as simple conveyance messages (e.g., scheduling), complex convergence messages (e.g., suggestions for revision), or synchronous collaboration (e.g., group discussions or authoring).
 Students or instructors can alter these tasks in any way that is beneficial to the project.
 I also provide blank rows in the table for students to add their own tasks.
-Students can then discuss and agree upon a medium or mediums for each communication task.
+Students can then discuss and agree upon a medium or media for each communication task.
 The plan is useful in the planning stage, but also can be referenced if communication begins to break down throughout a project.